coq/coq/doc/sphinx/proof-engine/ltac2.rst

 with unspecified effects would do, e.g. function reduction is substitution by a value.

-To import Ltac2, use the following command:
+Use the following command to import Ltac2:

 .. coqtop:: in